IFRA-Cranfield/irb120_CranfieldRobotics/instructions/Examples.md

     ros2 run ros2srrc_execution ExecuteProgram.py package:=irb120cranfield program:=irb120_demo
     ```

-- Spawn objects into the GzSim Environment: The CAD and URDF files of the objects that are manipulated in our IRB120-Cranfield Robot's use-cases are stored in the irb120cranfield package.
+- Spawn objects into the GzSim Environment: The CAD and SDF files of the objects that are manipulated in our IRB120-Cranfield Robot's use-cases are stored in the irb120cranfield package.
 The objects can be spawned to the Simulation Environment using this command (more info [here](https://github.com/IFRA-Cranfield/ros2_SimRealRobotControl/blob/humble/instructions/RobotOperation.md#extra-spawn-object-to-a-gazebo-environment)):

     ```sh
     # Generic command:
-    ros2 run ros2srrc_execution SpawnObject.py --package "{}" --urdf "{}.urdf" --name "{}" --x {} --y {} --z {}
+    ros2 run ros2srrc_execution SpawnObject.py --package "{}" --sdf "{}.sdf" --name "{}" --x {} --y {} --z {}

     # Command to spawn the RED CUBE on top of the IRB120 enclosure:
-    ros2 run ros2srrc_execution SpawnObject.py --package "irb120cranfield" --urdf "RedCube.urdf" --name "RedCube" --x 0.6 --y 0.55 --z 0.95
+    ros2 run ros2srrc_execution SpawnObject.py --package "irb120cranfield" --sdf "RedCube.sdf" --name "RedCube" --x 0.6 --y 0.55 --z 0.95
     ```

     Once the object has been spawned to the simulation environment, its pose can be checked with the following command (for more information, please visit [IFRA-Cranfield/IFRA_ObjectPose](https://github.com/IFRA-Cranfield/IFRA_ObjectPose)):